-where A1 is the payment not received in respect of the taxable supply;
+A1 is the payment not received in respect of the taxable supply;

-B is the consideration for the taxable supply; and

-C is the tax due and payable on the taxable supply.
+- (a) is the consideration for the taxable supply; and - (b) is the tax due and payable on the taxable supply.

-47. In the event where a bad debt relief has been made by the Director General and subsequently payment has been received by the person, he has to repay to the Director General an amount calculated according to the formula:
+51. In the event where a bad debt relief has been made by the Director General and subsequently payment has been received by the person, he has to repay to the Director General an amount calculated according to the formula: